Sigma X-mount lenses for Fujifilm

 |

-This is one of Sigma’s most popular lenses for the Fuji X mount.
-With an amazing 45mm full-frame equivalent, this lens is especially suited for portraits, street photography, everyday scenes and photography in dark places thanks to its very wide aperture.
-Extremely compact and well-built, the lens boasts excellent image quality and will produce superb bokeh!
+This is one of Sigma’s most popular lenses for the Fuji X-mount.
+With a 45mm full-frame equivalent field of view, it is especially well suited to portraits, street photography, everyday scenes, and low-light photography thanks to its wide aperture.
+Extremely compact and well built, it delivers excellent image quality and very pleasant bokeh.

-Its price is more than attractive, and compared to the alternatives, it’s still a great choice if you don’t want to spend almost three times as much on the (admittedly better) FUJIFILM XF 33mm f/1.4 R LM WR.
-Also worth mentioning is the Viltrox AF 33mm f/1.4 XF at the same price, but with a lesser reputation.
+Its price is very attractive, and compared with the alternatives, it remains a great choice if you don’t want to spend nearly three times as much on the admittedly better Fujifilm XF 33mm f/1.4 R LM WR.
+The Viltrox AF 33mm f/1.4 XF is also worth mentioning at a similar price, although it does not have quite the same reputation.

 Sigma 56mm f/1.4 DC DN Contemporary X